uccser/cs-field-guide/docs/source/developer/interactives.rst

     - ``is_interactive:`` A boolean value indicating if the interactive can be interacted with.
-      This field was introduced so we could distingush between interactives and `uninteractives`_. if the ``is_interactive`` field is set to ``false``, it means the user cannot interact with the content and it is not displayed in the interactives appendix.
+      This field was introduced so we could distingush between interactives and `uninteractives`_.
+      If the ``is interactive`` field is set to ``false``, it is not displayed in the interactives appendix.
+      It means the user cannot interact with it to the extent where it would be useful to have as a standalone feature.

 A complete interactive structure file may look like the following: